 What is a Carbon Credit?

-A carbon credit is a tradable permit or certificate that provides the holder of the credit the right to emit one ton of carbon dioxide or an equivalent of another greenhouse gas.
+A carbon credit is a tradable permit or certificate that provides the holder of the credit the right to emit one ton of carbon dioxide or an equivalent of another greenhouse gas – it’s essentially an offset for producers of such gases.
 The main goal for the creation of carbon credits is the reduction of emissions of carbon dioxide and other greenhouse gases from industrial activities to reduce the effects of global warming.

-Carbon credits are market mechanisms of the minimization of greenhouse gases emission.
-Governments or some types of regulatory authorities set the caps on greenhouse gas emissions.
+Carbon credits are market mechanisms for the minimization of greenhouse gases emission.
+Governments or regulatory authorities set the caps on greenhouse gas emissions.
 For some companies, the immediate reduction of the emission is not economically viable.
-Therefore, they can purchase additional carbon credits to comply with the emission cap from companies that can reduce the emissions immediately.
+Therefore, they can purchase carbon credits to comply with the emission cap.
 Companies that achieve the carbon offsets (reducing the emissions of greenhouse gases) are usually rewarded with additional carbon credits.
-The sale of the credits’ surplus may be used to subsidize future projects for the reduction of the emissions.
+The sale of credit surpluses may be used to subsidize future projects for the reduction of emissions.

-The introduction of carbon credit was ratified in the Kyoto Protocol.
-The Paris Agreement validates the application of carbon credits to reduce emissions of the greenhouse gases and sets the provisions for the further facilitation of the carbon credits markets.
+The introduction of such credits was ratified in the Kyoto Protocol.
+The Paris Agreement validates the application of carbon credits and sets the provisions for the further facilitation of the carbon credits markets.

 Types of Carbon Credits